 HR improves the company’s bottom line with its knowledge of how human capital affects organizational success.
 Leaders with expertise in HR strategic management participate in corporate decision-making that underlies current staffing assessments and projections for future workforce needs to be based on business demand.

 HR compensation specialists develop realistic compensation structures that set company wages competitive with other businesses in the area, in the same industry, or companies competing for employees with similar skills.
 They conduct extensive wage and salary surveys to maintain compensation costs in line with the organization’s current financial status and projected revenue.

-Benefits specialists can reduce the company’s costs associated with turnover, attrition and hiring replacement workers.
-They are important to the organization because they have the skills and expertise necessary to negotiate group benefits packages for employees, within the organization’s budget and consistent with economic conditions.
-They also are familiar with employee benefits most likely to attract and retain workers.
+Benefits specialists can reduce the company’s costs associated with turnover, attrition, and hiring replacement workers.
+They are important to the organization because they have the skills and expertise necessary to negotiate group benefits packages for employees within the organization’s budget and consistent with economic conditions.
+They are also familiar with employee benefits that are most likely to attract and retain workers.
 This can reduce the company’s costs associated with turnover, attrition, and hiring replacement workers.

 Safety and Risk Management:

 Employers have an obligation to provide safe working conditions.
 Workplace safety and risk management specialists from the HR area manage compliance with U.S. Occupational Safety and Health Administration regulations by maintaining accurate work logs and records and developing programs that reduce the number of workplace injuries and fatalities.
 Workplace safety specialists also engage employees in promoting awareness and safe handling of dangerous equipment and hazardous chemicals.

 HR employee relations specialists minimize the organization’s exposure and liability related to allegations of unfair employment practices.
 They identify, investigate and resolve workplace issues that, left unattended, could spiral out of control and embroil the organization in legal matters pertaining to federal and state anti-discrimination and harassment laws.